canonical-web-and-design/tutorials.ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu/create-a-usb-stick-on-ubuntu.md

 That's it!
 You now have Ubuntu on a USB stick, bootable and ready to go.

-If you want to install Ubuntu, take a look at our [install Ubuntu desktop tutorial](/tutorial/tutorial-install-ubuntu-desktop)
+If you want to install Ubuntu, take a look at our [install Ubuntu desktop tutorial][ubuntudesktop].

 ![screenshot](https://assets.ubuntu.com/v1/e4bfc861-ubuntu-usb-installation-complete.png)